matyasjay/campingsite/docs/intro.md

 ### Sync Changes

 As you work on scripts, the service will automatically sync local changes.
-However, changes to the Workspace need to be exported each time they’re made.
-To minimize this overhead, it’s best to plan and execute changes in models and export them only when they’re finalized.
-The export format is standard `.rbxm`, and the main player area is contained within a single model called `PlayArea`.

 If any project files change, you’ll need to rebuild the project by stopping the current server and running `make serve` again.
 The process will fail if there are